I. M. Ofori: Biography

-Ofori studied at the Manchester University and King's College, Cambridge, both in the United Kingdom.
+Ofori studied at Manchester University and King's College, Cambridge, both in the United Kingdom.
 Following his studies abroad, Ofori gained employment at the Kwame Nkrumah University of Science and Technology (then University of Science and Technology) as a lecturer in Land Economy and Regional Planning, and later joined the University of Ghana's Institute of Statistical Social and Economic Research as Senior Research Fellow.

 In April 1969 a new ministry called the Ministry of Rural Development was created by the then government in power (the NLC government) and Ofori was appointed to take charge of the ministry.
 Ofori remained Commissioner (Minister) for Rural Development until September 1969 when the NLC government was dissolved to usher in civilian rule.

 Ofori became a visiting professor at the Land Reform Training Institute of Taiwan, Republic of China since 1972.
 In 1983, he was appointed Professor of Land Economy in the School of Environmental Studies at the University of Zambia.
 He once served as the Secretary of the Environmental Protection Council of Ghana (now the Ghana Environmental Protection Agency).